Every footballer who honoured Diogo Jota by copying his goal celebration

 Portuguese footballer and MLS player Gonçalves did Jota’s gaming celebration in tribute when he scored in his team, Real Salt Lake’s, match against St. Louis City on Sunday, where he also pointed to the sky.

-Gonçalves and Jota played youth football together and both represented Portugal at under 20s level between 2016 and 2017.
+Gonçalves and Jota played youth football together and both represented Portugal at under-21 level.

 Rinsola Babajide